rocket-pool/docs.rocketpool.net/docs/guides/node/platform.md

 - Servers may come with data caps, or have expensive network I/O rates
 - Possible for hosts to examine your machine's contents and take your wallet's key if not secured

-If those advantages sound like they outweigh the disadvantages for you, then take a look at our [VPS Node Operator's Guide](./vps/providers.html).
+If those advantages sound like they outweigh the disadvantages for you, then take a look at our [Server Node Operator's Guide](./vps/providers.html).